Jerome Boger

 Jerome Leonard Boger (/ˈboʊgər/ BOH-gər; born July 1, 1955) is a former American football official who worked in the National Football League (NFL) for the 2004 through 2022 seasons.
 He has worn uniform number 23 since 2006; before that, he wore uniform number 109.
 He started in the league as a line judge and was promoted to referee in 2006 after two seasons.
 Along with Gene Steratore, he was one of two new referees for 2006, replacing retired officials Bernie Kukar and Tom White.
 Boger became the third African-American referee in the NFL after Johnny Grier (1988), who previously wore uniform number 23, and Mike Carey (1995).

 Personal life

 Boger played quarterback at Morehouse College in Atlanta, Georgia as a four-year starter and graduated in 1977.
 Realizing that he did not have the elite football skills to make it on a professional level, he decided to get into officiating, allowing him to stay close to the game.
 He started working high school and recreational league games before moving up to small colleges.
 He spent 11 years in the Southern Intercollegiate Athletic Conference and five seasons in the Mid-Eastern Athletic Conference from 1996 to 2000.

-Boger has a son, Tra Boger, signed with the Green Bay Packers in the 2006 offseason, but was subsequently released.
+Boger has a son, Tra Boger, who signed with the Green Bay Packers in the 2006 offseason, but was subsequently released.
 He later played defensive back in the Canadian Football League, and currently is an NFL official working as a line judge.

 Boger resides in Conyers, Georgia.
 Outside of officiating, he worked as an underwriter for Allstate Insurance in Atlanta.